bgotthold-usgs/pipeline_USNVC/README.md

     - Example: ch_ledger.log_change_event("Field Creation", "Creating feature_id field from REG_NUM", source_data, changed_data)
 - `send_final_result`: Instance of a method that accepts a python object representation of a single row of completed, processed data
 - `send_to_stage`: Instance of a method that accepts a python object representation of a single row of data that will be processed by the next stage and the integer stage to send it to.
-- `previous_stage_result`: The python object provided by the previous stage.
+- `previous_stage_result`: The python object from the previous stage provided by the developer when calling send_to_stage.
 ### Outputs
 -  A single integer representing the number of rows manipulated by the method.

 ## Notes on `send_final_result()`
-- It is the responsibility of the domain expert to verify the documents produced as it relates ti the subject.
+- It is the responsibility of the domain expert to verify the documents produced as it relates to the subject.
-- We do validate that the documents sent to this method are in an ingestible schema.
+- We do validate that these documents are valid json in our ingestible schema.
 - If a row fails `send_final_result` returns the json schema validation error.
 Otherwise it returns None.
 - In the case of USNVC that document looks like the following.
 ```